Horn of Africa – Ethiopia and Somaliland – Autumn 2019

 Day 1 – Arrive in Addis Ababa

-Guests planning on collecting their Somaliland visa in Addis will be required to do so as a priority.
+Guests planning on collecting their Somaliland visa in Addis will be required to do so as priority.

 Overnight in Addis.

 Day 2 – Addis – Mekele – Dallol

 A morning flight from Addis to Mekele.
 From here we will drive approximately 260km to Hamedella via Berhale (where we shall be joined by police escorts).
 We will then continue on to Dallol (at 116 metres below sea level – the lowest place in the Danakil Depression and generally considered the hottest inhabited place on earth).
 The otherwordly landscape around Dallol hosts colourful sulphur and salt lakes as well as thermo-active springs.
 The route passes many camel caravans laden with salt crossing the bleak landscape.
 You’ll also get time to meet some of the Afar people that live near Lake Assal.

 Overnight in Dallol in very basic conditions.

 After spending the morning visiting further sites in Dallol, you will begin your journey by 4×4 to Khiwa where the Danakil Depression really begins.
 One of the lowest places in the world it is an inhospitable landscape of sulphur springs, acid pools and colourful rock formations.
 We will collect our police escorts in Khiwa and then our Afar militia escort in Kesrawat.
 In the late afternoon we will reach the base of the volcano.
 We will wait until nightfall before beginning the 3-hour trek to the volcano’s rim (camels can be hired for those that need them).
 On the rim you will be able to gaze into the boiling lava of one of the world’s only permanent lava lake.
 An experience you will never forget.